katarimanojk/NG/docs/osp18_k8s_thoughts.md

 install_yamls : only for developers (may not be used)
    - deploy all operators on CRC node
+   - 3-nodes.yaml (lightweight : 1 crc, 1 controller , 1 compute )
 ciframework : VA
    - will take over install_yamls and all dev/qe should use it
    - took kit for building ci jobs (upstream and dowsntream) unlike tripleo where upstream and downstram jobs are different (standalone/IR)
    - VA : validate architecutre is a set of CRs which customers can directly use.
+   - VA1.yaml (3 ocp nodes, 1 controller, 3 computes)

+### imp notes
+- crc/ocp nodes will have CoreOS + openshift installed , we deploy openstack controlplane  here so it will have ctlplane services (pods/containers)
+- controller is not part of openstack control plane (not like the one used in tripleo), it is just for running ansible stuff.  but we do run all oc commands on controller no on ocp nodes.
+- for deployment on these compute nodes, dataplane- operator is used(via dataplanenodeset, dataplanedeployment, dataplaneservices CRs), internally the services runs some ansible which are provided by ansibleee operato

 it starts here
 kustomize build architecture/examples/common/olm/kustomization.yaml > olm.yaml